Alert

 Purpose

-To determine if a worker's pre-existing physical condition was aggravated (made worse) by the work accident.
+To determine if a worker's pre-existing condition was aggravated (made worse) by the work accident or by an emotional reaction to the compensable injury or treatment for the compensable injury.

 Description

-The WCB decision maker reviews the claim information to determine if the worker has a pre-existing condition and, if so, whether the work-related accident aggravated the pre-existing physical condition.
-The decision maker requests any additional information required to make a decision, which may include seeking an opinion from the medical consultant.
+The WCB decision maker reviews the claim information to determine if the worker has a pre-existing condition and, if so, whether the work-related accident, compensable injury, or treatment for the compensable injury, aggravated the pre-existing condition.
+The decision maker requests any additional information required to make a decision, which may include seeking an opinion from the medical or psychological consultant.

 When enough information is gathered to make an entitlement decision the decision maker communicates the decision and its basis to the worker and employer.